Table of Contents

 M9.
 Reverse Engineering

 Reverse engineering refers to disassembling the product to analyse the composition and core concept of development.
 Generally, all applications are susceptible to reverse engineering, some are more, and some are less.
-Attackers decompile the application to perform code analysis, identify the connection and information about backend server, ciphers, encryption algorithm to launch an attack to steal intellectual property, code modification.
+Attackers decompile the application to perform code analysis, identify the connection and information about the backend server, ciphers, encryption algorithm to launch an attack to steal intellectual property, code modification.

 Once they know how the app operates and is designed to behave, they modify it via tools such as IDA Pro, Hopper and other binary inspection tools to change the application behaviour by inserting codes and changing the functionalities.